petk/php-build-system/docs/configuration.md

   time.
 If not found, it is not used.
 It can be explicitly turned off with this option or by setting environment variable `CCACHE_DISABLE=1`.
 A custom path to the `ccache` installation directory can be also set with the `Ccache_ROOT`.

+* `PHP_INCLUDE_PREFIX`

+  Default: `php`

+  Relative directory inside the `CMAKE_INSTALL_INCLUDEDIR` to adjust installed headers location.
+For example, to specify PHP version: `php/8.4` or similar.

+* `PHP_RE2C_CGOTO=OFF|ON`

+  Default: `OFF`

+  Enable the goto C statements when using re2c.

+* `SED_EXECUTABLE`

+  Default path to the sed on the host system.

+  Path to the sed, which can be manually overridden to the sed on the target system.
+This is only used in generated phpize (and php-config) scripts on *nix systems.

 ## 4. Zend engine configuration